DJFriar/tommyc.net/content/motorcycling/TOH-BBG-Extreme.md

 <img class='ridelog-image' src='/images/toh_bbg/0-Start.jpeg'>

 6:50am, let's get this show on the road.
-WIth a full tank of gas I'm outta here.
+With a full tank of gas I'm outta here.
 South on 101 to eastbound 126 went super smooth with hardly any traffic.
 Next was supposed to be south on I-5 to 14 West, but the offramp to I-5 south was closed.
 A quick glance at the map made these seem like a straightforward detour, just stay on 126 and then take a side street to the 14.
 However the GPS had a totally different idea, and wanted me to head through the Newhall Ranch neighborhood and then onto San Francisquito Road.
 I decided to see what the GPS had in mind, and it turned out to be a fantastic road.
 A moderatly twisty canyon road with hardly any traffic, score!
 This road took me through Green Valley and eventually through Lancaster where I joined the 14 and headed north into Mojave.

 ### Mojave to Big Pine